-Actually, de-icing your windshield can cause serious damage and it can eve shatter your windshield.
-When you pour hot water on your windshield, the rapid change in temperature causes the windshield to expand / contract rapidly and might shatter.
+Actually, de-icing your windshield can cause serious damage and it can even shatter your windshield.
+When you pour hot water on your windshield, the rapid change in temperature causes the windshield to expand/contract rapidly and might shatter.

-Using heavy and sharp object to scrape off the ice, like a screwdriver, can also damage your windshield by creating a hole or a crack.
-Instead, us special ice-scrapers.
+Using a heavy and sharp object to scrape off the ice, like a screwdriver, can also damage your windshield by creating a hole or a crack.
+Instead, we have special ice scrapers.

-Scraping off the ice with other metal object can also scratch or cut grooves in your windshield.
+Scraping off the ice with another metal object can also scratch or cut grooves in your windshield.

 If you’re looking for the best way to de-ice your windshield, we recommend using a de-icer spray in combination with the ice-scraper.
 The spray will melt and weaken the ice, which will then be easy to remove with the scraper

-Hopefully these clear the biggest myths about your windshield.
+Hopefully, these clear the biggest myths about your windshield.
 And remember, a damaged windshield is dangerous for both you and your passengers.
-So if you notice a crack or small chip, make sure to contact Auto Glass Express and schedule a consult so our expert can take a look and help you!
+So if you notice a crack or small chip, make sure to contact Auto Glass Express and schedule a consultation so our expert can take a look and help you!